 Protecting citizens from harmful acts is basic to an orderly society.
 To protect citizens, governments pass laws making wrongful acts crimes.
-Criminal law generally deals with crimes, whereas civil law generally deals with torts.
-Certain incidents may give rise to a civil and a criminal case; to begin to comprehend the legal system, first one must know the difference between civil law and criminal law and how the two systems are intertwined as a sort of checks and balances against perversions (unjust manipulations) of the other.
+Criminal law generally deals with crimes, whereas civil law generally deals with torts and breaches of contract.
+Certain incidents may give rise to a civil proceeding and a criminal proceeding; to begin to comprehend the legal system, first one must know the difference between civil law and criminal law and how the two systems are intertwined and act as a sort of checks and balances against one other.

 Crimes & Torts